-But, as I have frequently written, despite those changes that evidence freedom from my ego-mind, I still have felt this frown on my face; there is a grayness surrounding me.
-It has been a puzzlement.
-Only recently did I become aware that the reason is that there is some deep trauma residing in my body that I was not conscious of.
+But, as I have frequently written, despite those changes that evidence freedom from my ego-mind, I still felt this frown on my face, there was a grayness surrounding me.
+It had been a puzzlement.
+Only recently did I become aware that the reason for this grayness is that the trauma in my life had not been fully healed.

-The trauma's physiological existence is separate from its psychological in the ego mind, which is why my daily meditation practice and reciting affirmations has not freed me from this aspect of the trauma.
-And so I have started doing exercises to free the pain of the trauma from my body, to no longer repress it, and so allow the body trauma to be healed.
+I learned that trauma, while it impacts the ego-mind, has a bodily existence separate from the ego mind which is why my daily meditation practice and reciting affirmations has not freed me from my trauma.
+For me to be able to exercise my choice, I had to free my body not just my mind.
+And so I have started doing exercises to free the pain of the trauma from my body, to no longer repress it, and so allow the trauma to be healed.
 (See my posts, “Trauma,” and “Trauma Denied No Longer.”)